maapollo/maapollo/README.md

 ### Hello, World!👋

 - 🔭 I’m currently working with .net core and angular 12
 - 🌱 I’m currently learning more about C# and .net core.
-In the future i'll invest on a react developer
+In the future i'll invest on a react developer carrer
 - 📫 E-mail: maapollo@yahoo.com.br
 - ⚡ Fun fact: I can't cut food with my left hand, so I keep changing cutlery during the meal